-Below, you'll find links to some of my magazine and newspaper articles and columns.
+Below, you'll find links to some of my magazine and newspaper articles and columns from my previous life as a freelance writer.
 They cover a wide range of topics, from complex medical and business issues to entangled family dramas.
+I have not linked to all the stories.
+In some cases, the links are no longer live, or the files are too large to attach.
+In any case, if there is something you want to read, let me know and I will send you a copy.

-I also accept shorter assignments, and have covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal, including coverage of a landmark voting-rights trial and the merger between Duke Energy and Progress Energy.
+I have also covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal.

-I also do projects for corporate and nonprofit clients that aren't journalism but use a lot of the same skills.
+In addition, I have completed projects for corporate and nonprofit clients that aren't journalism but use a lot of the same skills.
 I wrote this report in 2017 for the U.S. Chamber of Commerce.
 Other projects include e-books, research reports, case studies for capital campaigns, speech writing and grant applications.
 Please contact me if you want to see more examples of these assignments.

 Teflon's River of Fear.
 A deep dive into the controversy over an essential chemical, published in Fortune's 500 issue.
 After a law school closes.
 The plight of the students who attended the Charlotte School of Law, in the Washington Post Magazine.
 Grief is a Jumble Word.
 This was my essay published on Longreads about grief and loss.